cpiber/NebulaEnhance/README.md

 # Installing

-This extension is available on the official addon stores:
+This extension is available on the official add-on stores:

 - Firefox: [soon]
 - Chromium: [soon]